Brian Washington

-Brian Wayne Washington (born September 10, 1965) is an American former professional football safety in the National Football League (NFL).
+Brian Wayne Washington (born September 10, 1965) is an American former professional football player who was a safety in the National Football League (NFL).
 He played for the Cleveland Browns (1988), New York Jets (1990–1994), and Kansas City Chiefs (1995–1996).
-He was selected by the Browns in the tenth round of the 1988 NFL draft with the 272nd overall pick.
+He played college football for the Nebraska Cornhuskers and was selected by the Browns in the 10th round of the 1988 NFL draft with the 272nd overall pick.

 Washington's daughter, Rachael Washington, won The 2019 Ringmaster's Championship (formally known as Golden Gloves) in the F-165 weight class, in New York City.
 In 2019, Washington placed second in The Eastern National qualifier of which qualified her for The 2020 Olympic Trials in St. Charles Louisiana.

 Washington's daughter Samantha Washington was Miss Nebraska's Outstanding Teen 2013 and is Miss Nebraska Teen USA 2017.